deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Knight frowned.
 “And you thought that imposing on us might make us better-disposed to such an alliance?”

 Regaari angled his head slightly in a disarmingly canine gesture of thoughtfulness, and then duck-nodded as if he’d reached a decision.
-“There are... certain powerful Clan elements,” he revealed, “who are interested in pulling us closer to the Dominion.
+“There are...certain powerful Clan elements,” he revealed, “who are interested in pulling us closer to the Dominion.
 Fathers and the occasional Mother too who stand to gain personally by dragging my people in what I think is the wrong direction. *Your* people by contrast have been more than gracious with us… Gracious, in fact, to a fault.”

 “How so?”